|Dr. Joseph and Sonya Landholm Scholarship|

 In 2001 Dr. Joseph and Sonya Landholm established an endowed scholarship within the NVMA Centennial Scholarship Foundation for the advancement of Veterinary Acupuncture.
 The purpose is to aid veterinary students and veterinary practitioners who seek to obtain training leading to certification in veterinary acupuncture.
 Dr. and Mrs. Landholm were longtime Nebraska residents.
 Dr. Landholm practiced in Lexington and later in Lincoln, Nebraska and is a Life Member of the NVMA.
 He was noted as an innovator and was one of the first certified veterinary acupuncturists in the Midwest.
 The Landholms currently reside in Sedona, Arizona.

-The online Landholm Scholarship application form is available at the link in the right-hand column of this page.
+The online Landholm Scholarship application form is at the bottom of this page.

 Requirements for Eligibility, Application, and Financial Considerations